plasmodic/ecto/doc/source/index.rst

 Users may write reusable ecto::modules which become the nodes in the DAG, or ecto::plasm.
-Modules may be written in c++ as boost::python extensions, or in pure python, and python is used for the declaration of the ecto DAG(ecto::plasm).
+Modules may be written in c++ as boost::python extensions, or in pure python, and python is used for the declaration of the DAG.

 Contents:
 ================================